MAQBOOL FIDA “M.F.” HUSAIN

 Maqbool Fida “M.F.”
 Husain was one of the most celebrated and internationally recognized modern Indian artists of the 20th Century.
 Acclaimed for his wide range of media and subjects, he tackled topics as diverse as Gandhi, Mother Teresa, the Ramayana, the Mahabharata, the British raj and traditional motifs of Indian life across his original paintings, drawings, screen prints and even photographs.
 From his beginnings as an artist until his death, he also particularly enjoyed depicting the lively and free spirit of horses.

 Art by M.F.
 Husain encompassed his many interests and talents.
 “I enjoy experimenting with various media and ideas in my work because the horizon is so vast and Indian culture is so rich that I believe that who we are culturally today is very unique,” he once said.
-“I don’t think one lifetime is enough to encompass its many gifts and showcase them in art.”
+“I don’t think one lifetime is enough to encompass its many gifts and showcase

 M. F. Husain attended the J.J.
 School of Art in Mumbai.
 Early in his career, he painted cinema posters and worked for a toy company designing and building products.
 He was a founding member of the influential Bombay Progressive Artists Group and a respected filmmaker, with his popular film “Gaja Gamini” starring Madhuri Dixit.
 He was also a member of the Indian Parliament from 1986 to 1992.
 He spent his last remaining years between Dubai, Doha and London, where he passed away in 2011.

 You are welcome to buy artist M. F. Husain’s prints online or view them at our gallery in Palo Alto (San Francisco Bay Area).
+All serigraphs are signed by the artist.